rousso1/scss-root-selectors/README.md

 ```

 ---
-If you need to have it on the same root selector, use a mixin:
+If you need to have it on the same root selector, use the library's mixin:
 ```scss
 .comp-root-selector {
   > .child {